 Ref.
-Installer Menu Setting Options Tasks and Explanations Associated DC Controller Display (Bold = Factory Settings) - I Connections 9 CLOSE SPEED 5 1 through 10 1 = slowest speed 10 = fastest speed Designate how quickly the gate closes.
+Installer Menu Setting Ontions Associated × o Display (Bold = Factory Settings) Tasks and Explanations DC Controller Connections 9 CS 5 CLOSE SPEED 5 1 through 10 1 = slowest speed 10 = fastest speed Designate how quickly the gate closes.
 The range 1 through 10 varies the speed of the motor and the gate closing speed increases as you go up the number scale.
 A setting of 1 slows the gate travel to approximately 15 seconds.
 A setting of 10 speeds up gate travel to approximately 10 seconds.
 See Adjusting the Gate Speed.
 (N/A) 7 FD 0 (OFF) FACTORY DEFAULTS 0 = user settings 1 = reload factory settings Globally restores all menu settings back to new operator status.
 Select setting 1 to return the operator to factory defaults.
 Note: If factory defaults are restored, the UL usage class, handing, gate weight and length and any other modified menu settings will need to be configured again.
 (N/A) ∞ DG 0 (OFF) DUAL GATE 0 = solo operator1 = Slave unit2 = Master unit Configures the gate operator as a Master or as a Slave in a dual-gate installation.
 When you assign one unit as the Master, you must configure the other as Slave through the Installer Menu.
-See Master and Slave Menu Setup .
+See Master and Slave Menu Setup.
 3-wire shielded cable to DUAL GATE input terminals on both operators.
 Pair wires: A - A, COM - COM, and B - B 6 CH 0 (AC) CHARGER TYPE 0 = AC powered charger 1 = solar powered charger Assigns charger type.
 Note: If a solar-powered unit is ordered and delivered factory-ready, this menu will not appear.
-The battery type for a solar-charger is set to 50AH.
-(N/A) 10 BT 0 (STANDARD) BATTERY TYPE 0 = standard (8AH) 1 = extended (50AH) 2 = maximum (110AH) Assign the battery type used by the operator.
+The battery type for a solar-charger is set to 50Ah even though your operator may have 8Ah batteries installed.
+(N/A) 10 BT 0 (STANDARD) BATTERY TYPE 0 = standard (8Ah) 1 = extended (50Ah) 2 = maximum (110Ah) Assign the battery type used by the operator.
 Note: Smaller batteries are charged with less current to avoid overheating and larger batteries are charged with more current to supply a more rapid charge.
-Extended (50AH) batteries require wire extensions and shelf installation.
-Maximum (110AH) batteries require separate housing and wiring.
+Extended (50Ah) batteries require wire extensions and an accessory tray.
+Maximum (110Ah) batteries require separate housing and wiring.